kochm/wp-mendeley-plugin/readme.txt

 == Screenshots ==

 == Change log ==

+= 0.9.5 (16.6.2014)
+* removed support for OAuth1
+* bugfix: sortorder=desc was ignored - should work now

 = 0.9.4 (21.2.2014)
 * additional code for displaying error messages from CURL subsystem (regarding connecting to Mendeley API server)